-It should be noted that, there is sometimes a small delay between a property first being advertised and this information being recorded by Data and Analysis and that not all adverts are captured or can be matched with sales.
-Also, not all properties are advertised.
+It should be noted that not all properties are advertised.
 However, the method is consistent over time and as such, the data is presented to facilitate trend analysis and does not focus on particular values.

 Figure 5.1.1 shows the four quarter rolling average length of time taken between a property first being recorded as being advertised and its sale completion date.
-It shows that, for each of the last six quarters, the open market properties sold had been on the market for longer than the local market properties.
-It also shows that local market properties sold during the first quarter of 2017 had been on the market for a similar amount of time on average to those sold during quarter 1 of 2016.
+It shows that, for each of the last ten quarters, the open market properties sold had been on the market, on average, for longer than the local market properties.
+It also shows that local market properties sold during the fourth quarter of 2017 had been on the market for longer on average than those sold during quarter 4 of 2016.

 There is very little difference between the length of time between first being advertised and sale completion for local market bungalows and local market houses, so these are grouped together in Figure 5.1.2 for comparison with apartments.
-On average, houses and bungalows sold during the first quarter of 2017 were on the market for slightly less time than apartments.
+On average, houses and bungalows sold during the fourth quarter of 2017 were on the market for less time than apartments.

-Figure 5.1.3 shows decreases in the average time taken across three out of the five price brackets between the first quarters of 2016 and 2017.
+Figure 5.1.3 shows increases in the average time taken across three out of the five price brackets between the fourth quarters of 2016 and 2017.